MethSociety/Contracts/docs/index-of-devotees.md

 * [Callum Hugh Alexander Jackson - 2024-12-05](https://contracts.meth.city/CallumHughAlexanderJackson.pdf)
     ([NFT](https://opensea.io/assets/base/0xf91b4a44d3aa86cc07cc8f376fa0d67f607a22da/2))

-Each member of the society has also had their likeness and commitment to the society memorialized in a limited-edition NFT, which can be viewed and purchased for 0.01ETH on the OpenSea platform.
+Each member of the society has also had his likeness and commitment to the society memorialized in a limited-edition NFT, which can be viewed and purchased for 0.01ETH on the OpenSea platform.